lowsky/-Hands-on-Application-Building-with-GraphQL/README.md

 * upgrade to more React Hooks ⚛️
 * support full Offline mode (like PWA)
-* more lightwight funcional React compoenents
+* more lightweight functional React compoenents
 * upgrade to Prisma v2 ?
 * switch to Typescript ?
 * add more features ?

 This repo contains the *latest, inofficial* version.
-For  live demo head over to https://coolboard.fun
+For  live demo head over to https://www.coolboard.fun

 # Hands-on Application Building with GraphQL [Video]
 This is the code repository for [Hands-on Application Building with GraphQL [Video]](https://www.packtpub.com/web-development/hands-application-building-graphql-video?utm_source=github&utm_medium=repository&utm_campaign=9781788991865), published by [Packt](https://www.packtpub.com/?utm_source=github).
 It contains all the supporting project files necessary to work through the video course from start to finish.